Mamta-18/PowerBI-Projects/README.md

 # ⭐ About This Repository

 This repository showcases my Power BI dashboard projects created for learning, portfolio building, and business analytics practice.
-Each project focuses on solving real-world business problems using data visualization and analytical techniques.
+Each project focuses on solving real-world business problems using data visualization, analytical techniques, and interactive dashboards that support better business decision-making.